Goldfinger (film)

 Goldfinger is a 1964 spy film and the third instalment in the James Bond series produced by Eon Productions, starring Sean Connery as the fictional MI6 agent James Bond.
-It is based on the 1959 novel of the same name by Ian Fleming.
-The film also stars Honor Blackman as Pussy Galore and Gert Fröbe as the title character Auric Goldfinger, along with Shirley Eaton as the ill-fated Jill Masterson.
-Goldfinger was produced by Albert R. Broccoli and Harry Saltzman and was the first of four Bond films directed by Guy Hamilton.
+It is based on the 1959 novel of the same title by Ian Fleming.
+The film also stars Honor Blackman, Gert Fröbe and Shirley Eaton.
+Goldfinger was produced by Albert R. Broccoli and Harry Saltzman.
+The film was the first of four Bond films directed by Guy Hamilton.